gregcompton/AtmosphereMonitor/README.md

 # AtmosphereMonitor
-Code for devices XBee + BME280
+Code for devices XBee3 + BME280

 By default, XBee device sends payload to a coordinator (64-bit Address {0X00}).
 - This can be changed to an explicit address in main.py by changing **TARGET_64BIT_ADDR = b'\x00\x00\x00\x00\x00\x00\x00\x00'** to the desired address (e.g. \x00\x13\xA2\x20....etc)